vsch/MissingInActions/README.md

 * Many more options and adjustments to make multiple caret text editing fast, efficient and easy.

+## Version 1.2.3 - Bug Fix & Enhancement Release

+[Version Notes][] [Download Latest 1.2.3 from this repo][]

+* Fix: #16, Hide disabled buttons breaks Recall Selection List and Swap Selection actions

 ## Version 1.2.2 - Bug Fix & Enhancement Release

-[Version Notes][] [Download Latest 1.2.3 from this repo][]

 * Fix: #15, Selection continuation with the mouse and Shift modifier is broken